dojyorin/arduino_m0_tweak/README.md

 ClockGenerator --"only FLL/PLL"--> ClockSource
 ```

+### SysTick
+Overclocking or underclocking can cause the SysTick timer to drift.

 ### ClockSource
 There are total of 7 clock sources.
 To operate the DFLL and FDPLL, must be input the clock from crystal oscillator or clock generator.